 Prosperity, Abundance, Money and Forgiveness.

-Our ability to live a presperorous and abundant life, our willingness to allow ourselves to have what we need and attitude to what others have - especially if we don’t have it - are all affected by our capacity to forgive.
+Our ability to be happy and successful, to have freedom and independence, depends on our ability to forgive.
+Our capacity to live a presperorous and abundant life, our willingness to allow ourselves to have what we need and attitude to what others have - especially if we don’t have it - are all also affected by our capacity to forgive.
 If we made a mistake in the past around money, maybe we did not handle it well, or spend it well.
 Or maybe we grew up in a poor family, then this can cause us to feel that we do not deserve certain kinds of prosperity so that if we do acquire some wealth of beneficial circumstances we somehow manage to sabotage ourselves and lose it, or somehow manage to make sure that we don’t to keep it.

 It is important to realize that any aspect in life in which we have not forgiven ourselves harms not only us, it also harms those around us.
 This is true whether it is about love, friendships, work opportunities, or money.
 What we do not allow ourselves to have then; we do not have that to share.